Do you write donut or doughnut?

 - Combine the dry ingredients in a small mixing bowl: flour, baking powder, baking soda, and nutmeg.
 Keep it aside when done.

 - Cream the banana, yoghurt, vanilla, coconut oil, almond milk, and sugar together in a big mixing bowl.
-You’ll want to blend it together so it’s completely smooth, even the banana.
+You’ll want to blend it so it’s completely smooth, even the banana.
 Incorporate the dry products gradually.
 You don’t want to overmix the batter at this point; it should be fairly moist.

 - Bake the doughnuts for about 13 minutes in the oven.
 Enable them to cool in the pan for at least five minutes once they’re baked.